Analysis of Biased Stochastic Gradient Descent Using Sequential Semidefinite Programs: Analytical rate bounds for the constant stepsize case

 Now we discuss the acceptable relative noise level under various assumptions on $f_i$.
 Based on \eqref{eq:trho_approx}, we need $m^2-\tilde M \delta^2>0$ to ensure $\tilde \rho^2<1$ for sufficiently small $\alpha$.
 The other constraint $M_{21}\left(\alpha+\frac{\delta^2}{m}\right)\le 1$ enforces $M_{21} \delta^2<m$.
 Depending on which case we are dealing with, the conditions $\delta<m/\sqrt{\tilde M}$ and $M_{21} \delta^2 <m$ impose an upper bound on admissible values of $\delta$.
 See Table~\ref{tab:deltabound}.

-We can clearly see that for $\ell_2$-regularized logistic regression and support vector machines which admit the assumption in Case \rom{1}, the approximate SG method is robust to the relative noise.
-Given the condition $\delta<1$, the iterates of the approximate SG method will stay in some ball, although the size of the ball could be quite large.
+We can clearly see that for $\ell_2$-regularized logistic regression and support vector machines which admit the assumption in Case \rom{1}, biased SGD is robust to the relative noise.
+Given the condition $\delta<1$, the iterates of biased SGD will stay in some ball, although the size of the ball could be large.
 Comparing the bound for Cases \rom{2}, \rom{3}, and \rom{4}, we can see the allowable relative noise level increases as the assumptions on $f_i$ become stronger.

 As previously mentioned, the bound of Corollary~\ref{cor:linear2} requires a sufficiently small $\alpha$.
-Specifically, the stepsize $\alpha$ must satisfy $M_{21}\left(\alpha+\frac{\delta^2}{m}\right)\le 1$ and \eqref{rho_messy}, which can be solved to obtain an explicit upper bound on $\alpha$.
+Specifically, the stepsize $\alpha$ must satisfy $M_{21}\left(\alpha+\frac{\delta^2}{m}\right)\le 1$ and \eqref{rho_messy}, which can be solved to obtain explicit upper bounds on $\alpha$.
 Details are omitted.